arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 **<a name="q6"></a>[EXERCISE 6](#a6)** Make a client which tries to instantiate a `Polygon` with the statement `Polygon myPolygon = new Polygon();`.
 What goes wrong?

+## "Inheritance" via Composition

+The final form that inheritance takes (kind of) is called composition.
+One class can inherit another's functionality, indirectly, by storing an instance of it.

+For example, in an earlier lab, we created a `Book` class, and then created a `BookShelf` class whose purpose was to store and manage a collection of `Book` instances.
+By "running" several `Book` instances, the `BookShelf` class inherited their functionality in a sense.
+This is called **inheritance by composition**, or **private inheritance** (the other forms of inheritance that we've discussed have been examples of **public inheritance**).

 ## Answers to Selected Exercises

 ### **<a name="a1"></a>[EXERCISE 1](#q1)**